miurahr/aqtinstall/docs/appendix.rst

 Appendix
 ========

-Hint to avoid netowrk errors
+Hint to avoid network errors
 ----------------------------

 This section provide several hints, if you need to use aqtinstall in an environment that is limited to access the internet,